discourse/discourse_api_docs/README.md

 Then you can commit your changes and create a PR.
 This is because we are using github pages to host the static doc website.

+### Automatic openapi.yml generation

+If you are changing multiple API specs in the core Discourse repo, then you can use the `bundle exec rake autospec:swagger` rake task to watch for changes to files in the `spec/requests/api` directory.
+When a change is detected the swaggerize rake task command is run, the openapi.yml file is generated, and node tojson.js is run.

+This can all be done while the local API docs server is running for live updates every time API spec files are changed.

 ### Schema Generator

 To aid in writing the yml responses in the swagger.yml file use this command to